Version2beta/talks/idiomatic_erlang_in_42_minutes/idiomatic_erlang.md

 A **process** is a sequence of programmed instruction, either single- or multi-threaded, that a computer executes.

 A **thread** is a single sequence of programmed instruction that a computer executes sequentially.
-Multi-threaded programs execute more than one thread at a time.
+Multi-threaded processes execute more than one thread at a time.

 In a lot of languages, we consider threads to be lightweight and processes to be kinda heavy.
 Threads can get started up quickly but processes are slow.
 Threads tend to share memory and processes tend to be isolated from each other.
 Threads use a little memory and processes use a lot.